saltway/sctree/README.md

 the major compiling flags include -lpmemobj -mrtm

--fopenmp is needed in compliling sctree.cpp
+-fopenmp is needed in compiling sctree.cpp

 for example, run the commands as following